Mandaean priest: Statistics

 There are a few Mandaean priests in Sweden, including Ganzibra Salwan Alkhamas of Södertälje and Tarmida Qais Edan of Malmö.
 Buckley (2023) reported that in 2015, there were 8 Mandaean priests in Sweden.

 In 2016, Salah Choheili also estimated a total number of 16 shgandas in the world who could potentially become tarmidas, 4 of whom were in Australia.

-During the 2000s, Rishama Abdullah Ganzibra Najam was one of the few high-ranking Mandaean priests in the Netherlands.
+During the 2000s, Rishama Abdullah Ganzibra Najam was one of the few high-ranking Mandaean priests in Europe.